thekelvinliu/capchat-testnet/README.md

   --shh \
   --rpc --rpcaddr 0.0.0.0 --rpcport 8888 --rpccorsdomain "*" --rpcapi eth,web3,net,shh
 ```
+mining is necessary for transactions to happen.
+this is just a private testnet, so it doesn't make sense to continually mine -- it'll just waste space.

 ## about
 capchat is my computer science capstone/senior project.